lvgl/docs_old/tr/html/_sources/index.md.txt

 ### How to work with an operating system?

 To work with an operating system where tasks can interrupt each other you should protect LittlevGL related function calls with a mutex.
-See the [Operation system](/porting/os) section to learn more.
+See the [Operating system and interrupts](/porting/os) section to learn more.

 ### How to contribute to LittlevGL?
 There are several ways to contribute to LittlevGL: